 The waiver of premium rider not only eases the burden of paying life insurance bills, but it prevents the life insurance policy from lapsing.
 When people have a difficult time paying bills, they often will terminate their life insurance quickly as a way to make spending cuts.
 If someone is disabled and they terminate their life insurance, the effect can be very severe to their families.

-Many disabled people have lower life expectancy than average because of their medical troubles.
+Many disabled people have a lower life expectancy than average because of their medical troubles.
 Their medical bills may have already put their family in a tough financial situation.
 If they pass away without life insurance, the family can be left broke, heartbroken, and without the necessary financial means to cover their bills and the retirement of a spouse.
-A disabled person perhaps needs life insurance more than a healthy person for these reasons, but without the waiver of premium rider there is a high likelihood that they will let a life insurance policy lapse.
+A disabled person perhaps needs life insurance more than a healthy person for these reasons, but without the waiver of premium rider, there is a high likelihood that they will let a life insurance policy lapse.

 The real benefit of the waiver of premium rider is that it is not expensive, provides a very valuable service, and preserves a life insurance contract when it is most needed.